-The basic idea is that everyone has ideas and perspectives and something to add, but that the dynamics of a group may be such that people appear to be uninvolved or non-contributory when they have great ideas that would be beneficial.
-I work on some of these themes in my article, “I Quit!
-Nevermind.
-Whatever…” that focuses on the benefits of better engaging the 50% of the middle of any organization.
-(Click here to download that article.)
+The basic idea is that everyone has ideas and perspectives and something to add, but that the dynamics of a group may be such that people appear to be uninvolved or non-contributory, even when they have great ideas that would be beneficial.
+They simply have a different style of working with other people’s ideas and working in a group, often when they do not have sufficient time to thoroughly consider ideas.

 Cain criticizes what she sees as an excessive use of teams in education and business saying it puts introverts at a disadvantage and reduces the number of creative ideas.
 She recommends giving people time to work alone, providing private space for contemplation, and using online brainstorming in which sharing ideas by text slows everyone’s thinking to a more thoughtful rate.

-But I do find, and my observations support, that everyone in one of these small groups will participate and it is natural for everyone to contribute.
-There is some new research on collaboration that I observed on TV that supports the reality that everyone with part of the task will participate to contribute to the group’s successes.
+But I do find, and my observations support, that everyone in these small groups will participate without much prompting — and it is natural for everyone to contribute.
+The reality that everyone with part of the task will participate to contribute to the group’s successes.